skulltech/aws-solutions-architect-associate-notes/Whizlabs.md

 ## EBS

+__Instance store__ —
 You cannot add instance store volume to an instance after it's launched.
 Not all EC2 instance types support instance store volume.

-Persistence: Instance store persists during reboots, but not stop or terminate.
+Persistence — Instance store persists during reboots, but not stop or terminate.
 EBS volumes however persists accross reboot, stop, and terminate.

-EBs volume types —
+__EBS volume types__ —
 1. General purpose SSD.
 For web applications // most use cases.
 2. Provisioned IOPS SSD.
 For critical high performing databases.
 3. Throughput optimized HDD.
 For Big Data.

-Also, to note, HDDs cannot be boot volumes.
+Also, to note, __HDDs cannot be boot volumes__.

-We can use Amazon Data Lifecycle Manager to automate taking backups // snapshots of EBS volumes, and protect them from accidental or unwanted deletion.
+We can use Amazon __Data Lifecycle Manager__ to automate taking backups // snapshots of EBS volumes, and protect them from accidental or unwanted deletion.

-EBS-optimized EC2 instances provide additional, dedicated capacity for EBS IO.
+__EBS-optimized EC2 instances__ provide additional, dedicated capacity for EBS IO.
 Helps squeeze out the last ounce of performance.

 Encrypted EBS volumes are not supported on all instance types.

-To get more performance out of EBS volumes
+__To get more performance out of EBS volumes__ —
 1. Use a more modern Linux Kernel.
 2. Use RAID 0.

-`VolumeRemainingSize` is not an Cloudwatch metric for EBS volumes.
+VolumeRemainingSize is not an Cloudwatch metric for EBS volumes.

 ## ELB and Autoscaling

-Patching // updating an AMI for an auto scaling group, the procedure is: Create an image out of the main patched EC2 instance, create a new launch configuration with new AMI ID, update auto scaling group with new launch configuration ID.
+__Patching an AMI for an auto scaling group__, the procedure is —
+1. Create an image out of the main patched EC2 instance
+2. Create a new launch configuration with new AMI ID
+3. Update auto scaling group with new launch configuration ID.

 Note that AMI ID is set during creation of launch configuration and cannot be modified, so we have to create a new launch configuration.

-Default metric types for a load balancer are —
+__Default metric types for a load balancer__ are —
 1. Request count per target.
 2. Average CPU utlization.
 3. Network in.
 4. Network out.

-Monitoring Application Load Balancers —
+__Monitoring Application Load Balancers__ —
 1. Cloudwatch metrics
 2. Access logs
 3. Request tracing